New Year, New You?

 Ready to Start Your Journal?

 So, have I convinced you yet?
-If not, here are a few more reasons you should start a journal in 2019:
+If not, here are a few more reasons you should start a journal:

 - Have a place to hold all your brainstorm ideas, which can make you more productive